Wadi Rum: Toponym

-Wadi Rum or Wadi Ramm is believed to get its name from the early name of Iram of the Pillars (also called Irum (إرم)), a lost city mentioned in the Quran.
+Wadi Rum or Wadi Ramm is believed to get its name from the early name of Iram of the Pillars (also called Irum (إرم), a lost city mentioned in the Quran.

 Geography

+Landscape view of Wadi Rum desert, Jordan.

 The area is centered on the main valley of Wadi Rum.
-The highest elevation in Jordan is Jabal Umm ad Dami at 1840 m high (SRTM data states 1854 m), located 30 kilometers south of Wadi Rum village.
+The highest elevation in Jordan is Jabal Umm ad Dami at 1840 m high (SRTM data states 1854 m), located 30 km south of Wadi Rum village.
 It was first located by Difallah Ateeg, a Zalabia Bedouin from Rum.
 On a clear day, it is possible to see the Red Sea and the Saudi border from the top.

-Jabal Ram or Jebel Rum (1734 m above sea level) is the second highest peak in Jordan and the highest peak in the central Rum, rising directly above Rum valley, opposite Jebel um Ishrin, which is possibly one meter lower.
+Jabal Ram or Jebel Rum (1734 m above sea level) is the second highest peak in Jordan and the highest peak in the central Rum, rising directly above Rum valley, opposite Jebel um Ishrin, which is possibly one metre lower.

 Khaz'ali Canyon in Wadi Rum is the site of petroglyphs etched into the cave walls depicting humans and antelopes dating back to the Thamudic times.
 The village of Wadi Rum itself consists of several hundred Bedouin inhabitants with their goat-hair tents and concrete houses and also their four-wheel vehicles, one school for boys and one for girls, a few shops, and the headquarters of the Desert Patrol.